 Optomap exams can detect the following concerns in the eyes:

 - Macular Degeneration

 - Diabetic Retinopathy

 - Retinal Holes

 - Vitreal Floaters

 Why We Decided to Use Optomap Technology at Primera

-This is a more comfortable alternative to traditional retinal exams for our patients.
-Our goal at Primera is to provide accurate diagnosis and a comfortable environment for our patients.
+The Optomap is a more comfortable alternative to traditional retinal exams for our patients.
+Our goal at Primera is to provide accurate diagnoses and a comfortable environment.
 Optomap allows us to do this.

 For a patient who exhibits no outward signs of eye problems and has perfect or correctable vision, the Optomap gives us the ability to thoroughly examine the eyes and detect any signs of disease that may have otherwise gone unnoticed.

-We find this technology is especially beneficial for patients who are anxious about exams or are sensitive to more invasive eye exam procedures.
-But it’s important to note, there are still circumstances when eye dilation will be necessary for a comprehensive exam.
+We find this technology to be especially beneficial for patients who are anxious about exams or are sensitive to more invasive eye exam procedures.
+But it’s important to note, eye dilation will be necessary for a comprehensive exam in certain conditions.
 This is especially true when patients complain of symptoms indicative of retinal problems.